HashirAKB/Medium-Clone-Blogging-App/journey.md

 - Finished prism DB migrations.
 - The word "migration" in this context refers to the process of creating and applying changes to the schema of a database, such as adding or modifying tables, columns, or relationships.
 This process is often referred to as "migrating" the database schema.

 - Finished generating prisma client.
+- Finished installing Prisma accelerate extension.
+- Finished coding signup route.
+Implemented password hashing using web-crypto.
+Returns JWT.